 Paul Smiths College Visitors Interpretive Center (VIC)

 The Paul Smith's College VIC has 25 miles of trails.
 In the winter they groom designated cross-country ski trails and also have designated snowshoe trails.
 The trails go through a variety of habitats and through gently rolling, moderate terrain, although some sections are rated for more advanced skiers.
-Free areas with groomed trails.
-These areas are free to visit and keep some of their trails groomed for great skiing!
+A day or season pass is required for trail use in winter (December 1 - March 31).
+Day passes are $10 for adults and $5 for children.
+The Center is free to visit.
+Trail use fees keep cross-country skiing and snowshoeing conditions in great shape!

 Fern Park Recreation Area